 • The Hon Justice Michelle Gordon, High Court of Australia

-• Professor Richard Krever, Faculty of Law, Monash University
+• Professor Richard Krever, Professor, Monash Business School, Monash University

-• The Hon Sir Anthony Mason AC, KBE, Former Chief Justice of the High Court of Australia
+• The Hon Sir Anthony Mason AC, KBE, Barrister; former Chief Justice of the High Court of Australia

-• Professor Ann O’Connell, Melbourne Law School, The University of Melbourne
+• Professor Ann O’Connell, Melbourne Law School, University of Melbourne

-• The Hon Justice Tony Pagone, Supreme Court of Victoria
+• The Hon Justice Tony Pagone, Federal Court of Australia

 • Professor John Prebble, Faculty of Law, Victoria University, Wellington

-• Professor Joel Slemrod, School of Business, University of Michigan
+• Professor Joel Slemrod, Ross School of Business, University of Michigan